 As a result of this agreement, Chugai will transfer a part of the deducted amount of income taxes to Roche as the estimated tax payable for Roche in accordance with the license agreement between Chugai and Roche.
-Chugai has posted ¥1,504 million of adjustment from transfer pricing taxation, including adjustments for the amount paid in 2019.
+Chugai has recorded ¥2,540 million of adjustment from transfer pricing taxation for the year ended December 31, 2021 as a settlement for the amounts paid in previous years.